ryancorywright/MultipleComponentsSoftware/README.md

 ## Citing MultiplePCs.jl

-If you use MultiplePCs.jl, we ask that you please consider citing the following [preprint](https://optimization-online.org/2022/09/sparse-pca-with-multiple-components/)
+If you use MultiplePCs.jl, we ask that you please consider citing the following [preprint](https://optimization-online.org/2022/09/sparse-pca-with-multiple-components/):
-BibTeX:
 ```
 @article{cory2022sparse,
   title={Sparse PCA With Multiple Components},